gumaerc-testorg/11.965-january-iap-2007/content/pages/calendar.md

 Presentation of the course, its purpose and methodology.

-Presentation of the approach of Donald Schön for Reflective Practice and its importance in the 21st century.
+Presentation of the approach of Donald Schön for Reflective Practice and its importance in the 21{{< sup "st" >}} century.

 Exercise: Experience of learning.
 Each student will be asked to remember a relevant learning experience, and to describe its process graphically.
 The analysis will consist of pattern identification and comparison with the known learning cycles.